q1e123/q1e123.github.io/_posts/2022-02-16-CyberArena-1.md

 ![](/assets/img/cyberarena-1/restaurant-checksec.png).

 At first, I've tried to do it manually (get the offset using a pattern, get gadgets, find a block of memory, find libc version etc), but I've failed.
-I've started to researh some other ways of doing this attack and I found [this video](https://www.youtube.com/watch?v=i5-cWI_HV8o) that is using pwntools.
+I've started to research some other ways of doing this attack and I found [this video](https://www.youtube.com/watch?v=i5-cWI_HV8o) that is using pwntools.
 The script that I've used to solve this can be found [here](https://github.com/q1e123/CyberArena-1/blob/master/restaurant-solve.py).

 ## inject